DaVinci0003/LibraryDemo/README.md

 ## Description

-Welcome to our Online Library!
-This project is a demonstration of a web application built with Spring Boot, utilizing various Spring functionalities and adhering to the MVC architecture.
-The primary objective was to create a maintainable and scalable web application that interacts with a SQL database.
+This project is a demonstration of my knowledge for web application development with Spring Boot, it was built utilizing various Spring functionalities and adhering to the MVC architecture.
+The primary objective was to create a maintainable and scalable web application that interacts with a SQL database and then deploy it to AWS.

 ## Functionalities